sopyb/NavigoLearnAPI/docs/paths/users/get/followers.md

 ## User followers [GET - /api/users/:userId([0-9]+)?/followers]

-Returns all followers of user with :userId or logged-in user.
+Returns all followers of userDisplay with :userId or logged-in userDisplay.

 ### Parameters